 - Late-Night Visits: Experience the Alhambra in the evening under the romantic glow of moonlight.
 The palaces and fountains are illuminated, creating a truly dreamy ambience.
 Late-night visits are also a solution for those without a pre-booked ticket.
-Night visit hours are 10pm-11:30pm Tuesday-Saturday (March-October) and 8pm-9:30pm Friday-Saturday (October-March).
-The ticket office opens one hour prior.
+Check the official site for details.

 - A Pleasant Walk to the Alhambra: Only if you have time and the fitness, consider this option.
-From the Plaza Nueva, take the pleasant path shaded by ancient trees along the Cuesta de Gomérez.
+From the Plaza Nueva, take the beautiful path shaded by ancient trees along the Cuesta de Gomérez.
 The 250-meter-long path continues to the Puerta de las Granadas, the 16th-century gateway and main entrance to the Alameda.
 From here, the Cuesta Empedrada climbs up the steep hillside above the gorge through the Alhambra Park.
 This walk ends up closest to the Alcazaba, a good place to begin discovering the Alhambra (unless you are in a hurry to get to the Palacio Nazaries for your visiting time).